milesburton/news-sentiment-reader/README.md

 ## Quick Start with Docker 🐳

-The easiest way to run the analyzer is using Docker Compose:
+The easiest way to run the analyser is using Docker Compose:

 ```bash
 docker-compose up --build